Fan (2016 film): Development and casting

-After serving as an assistant director in the Yash Raj Films productions Fanaa and Aaj Nachle, Maneesh Sharma read the story of Fan to Aditya Chopra in 2006.
+After serving as an assistant director in the Yash Raj Films productions Fanaa and Aaj Nachle, Maneesh Sharma narrated the story of Fan to Aditya Chopra in 2006.
 Chopra felt that the film was too ambitious and expensive for a debut and advised him to abandon the idea, after which Sharma took up Band Baaja Baaraat.
-Yash Chopra brought the story to Shah Rukh Khan in 2006, and Khan was interested in the project.
-The idea of Fan came from Sharma's observation of the desires and expectations of fans upon the celebrities they admired.
+Yash Chopra narrated the story to Shah Rukh Khan in 2006, and Khan became interested in the project.
+The idea of Fan came from Sharma's observation of the desires and fans' expectations of the celebrities they admired.
 Sharma felt that the concept hadn't been greatly explored in cinema.

-On 16 December 2013, Yash Raj Films announced the project with Shah Rukh Khan as the main lead and Maneesh Sharma as the director.
-The project was discussed for over a year before Khan agreed to sign the deal.
-On 25 March 2014, it was announced that Greg Cannom would develop the look of Khan in the film and be responsible for special make-up effects.
+On 16 December 2013, Yash Raj Films announced the project with Shah Rukh Khan as the main lead and Sharma as the director.
+The project was discussed for over a year before Shah Rukh agreed to sign the film.
+On 25 March 2014, it was announced that Greg Cannom would develop the look of Shah Rukh in the film and be responsible for the prosthetic makeup.
 Khan underwent 3D scanning for his look as a young boy.
-Though it had at one time been reported that Khan was scheduled to play a 17-year-old boy in the film, Khan later denied the claim.
-Khan started working on the film prior to the release of his previous venture, Happy New Year, and underwent a makeover for the film.
-According to Khan, Fan is a "family" film.
+Though it had at one time been reported that Shah Rukh was scheduled to play a 17-year-old boy in the film, Khan later denied the claim.
+Shah Rukh started working on the film before the release of his previous venture, Happy New Year, and underwent a makeover for the film.
+According to Shah Rukh, Fan is a "family" film.
 He wanted to do an "intense yet commercially viable film".

-Amid speculation, Khan confirmed the film would have two heroines, but added that the film "did not require a big female star".
+Amid speculation, Shah Rukh confirmed the film would have two heroines, but added that the film "did not require a big female star".
 Model Waluscha de Sousa played an important role in the film.
 She was cast following an audition with Shanoo Sharma.
-Ileana D'Cruz, Vaani Kapoor, and Parineeti Chopra were each considered for the role before de Sousa was cast.
+Ileana D'Cruz, Vaani Kapoor, and Parineeti Chopra were each considered for the role of Aryan's wife before de Sousa was cast.
 She had previously acted with Khan in a few commercials.

-It marked the debut role of Shriya Pilgaonkar, the daughter of Sachin Pilgaonkar, who had an important role in Fan.
+The film also marked the debut acting role of Shriya Pilgaonkar, the daughter of Sachin Pilgaonkar, who had an important role in Fan.
 She was selected after an audition.
-The dialogue was written by Sharat Kataria and Habib Faisal.
+The screenplay and dialogues were written by Sharat Katariya and Habib Faisal respectively.
 Manu Anand and Namrata Rao were hired as the cinematographer and editor, respectively.
 Parveen Shaikh and Oh Sea Young served as the film's action directors.
-Sayani Gupta, Deepika Amin, and Yogendra Tiku also had roles in the film.
+Sayani Gupta, Deepika Amin, and Yogendra Tiku were also confirmed to play supporting roles in the film.
 Gupta was chosen after Shanoo was impressed with her performance in Margarita with a Straw.